-1. The information gathering phase leads to a consultation with the Dean, the student, the advisor, and if needed, one more appointment at the Dean's discretion in light of the type of issues raised by the alleged conduct.
+The information gathering phase leads to a consultation with the Dean, the student, the advisor, and if needed, one more appointment at the Dean's discretion considering the type of issues raised by the alleged conduct.
 A course of action is outlined to define and deal with the student conduct.

-2. If the proposed course of action is accepted by the student, then a written statement of the proposal, and a signed statement of the student's assent is placed in the advisor's file, the Dean's office, and a copy sent to the student.
+If the proposed course of action is accepted by the student, then a written statement of the proposal, and a signed statement of the student's assent is placed in the advisor's file, the Dean's office, and a copy sent to the student.